fggo/html/README.md

 ```

 #### HTML5: Sections
-groups related contents together. each section would have its own heading.<br/>
+it groups related contents together. each section would have its own heading.<br/>
 to split up long articles into sections.<br/>
 Not for wrapper which can be rather done by \<div\>

 ```html